Stuycs-K/lab11-stuyrim-4-chenv-carvalloe/README.md

 :white_check_mark: Player fields work as intended, and death occur once HP <= 0

-:question: Program ends when the user choosed to quit, or all enemies is defeated, or the entire party is defeated. (win/lose screen to be added)
+:white_check_mark: Program ends when the user choosed to quit, or all enemies is defeated, or the entire party is defeated. (win/lose screen to be added)

-:question: Displaying the results of the attack/special/support inside frame borders
+:white_check_mark: Displaying the results of the attack/special/support inside frame borders

 :white_check_mark: Using attack/special operations on your opponents

 :white_check_mark: Using support operations on your team

-:question: Functional displays/game screen for optimal play
+:white_check_mark: Functional displays/game screen for optimal play

-:question: Updating screen for every attack turn
+:white_check_mark: Updating screen for every attack turn, with each party attack result displayed per input, and all enemy attacks displayed per turn cycle.

 :ballot_box_with_check: Randomized adventurer opponent names + random identifier number (0-99) for each round (except boss)

 :ballot_box_with_check: Colorful and unique boundary and headers for game screen

 :ballot_box_with_check: Death messages pop up in respective action columns once party member/enemy dies in a turn cycle.

-:ballot_box_with_check: Previous actions in one turn cycle displayed.
 ## Adventurer Subclasses

 | Specifications | Apprentice Chef (modified from CodeWarrior) |   Baker  | Charcutier | Boss  |